SDPTeam15/PolyEvents/summaries/sprint10.md

 ## Mathieu

 ## Robin
+This week I add a generic local cash and an implementation for RouteDatabase in FirestoreDatabaseProvider.

+I underestimate the time of work, it was due to the age differences between Firestore and Room.

+Next week, I will fix some reminder bugs.

 ## Stephane
 This week I implemented the follow event functionality, as well as receiving notifications when you